livingshade/Metis/README.md

 Training.

 ## Install

-### Necessary Hardware
-Currently this codebase only works on MacOS because the shell file is designed for MacOS.

 To run this project, you need to install the required packages.
 Follow the steps below to install the dependencies using the [requirements.txt](requirements.txt) file.

 1. Clone the repository: